 - Test Fee: Available to clinicians.

-- Specimen: 10 Breath samples using the EasySampler™ Breath Test Kit.
+- Specimen: 10 Breath samples using the EasySampler™ Breath Test Kit (for each of the test types).
 This patented breath-collection kit allows for patients to collect samples unsupervised and mail their samples to the laboratory for analysis.

 - CPT Codes: Hydrogen – 91065, Methane – 91065

 Providing a Convenient Assessment of Bacterial Overgrowth with a Simple Breath Test

 What Is This Test For?

 The Small Intestine Bacterial Overgrowth (SIBO) Breath Test provides valuable information in the diagnosis of small bowel overgrowth of bacteria, otherwise known as SIBO.
 Small Intestine Bacterial Overgrowth describes a condition in which bacteria from the large intestine have migrated to the small intestine.
 SIBO can also occur when bacteria native to the small intestine have simply overgrown.
 Using a breath test to diagnose SIBO is simple, non-invasive and inexpensive.
 A breath test specifies which gases are present, in addition to the location and severity of bacterial overgrowth.

 With lactulose, there is greater ability to diagnose overgrowth in the distal end of the small intestine, which is thought to be most common.
 With the glucose challenge, absorption occurs faster so the test more accurately diagnoses proximal overgrowth, which is considered more specific to the bacteria of concern.
 While clinicians and researchers alike debate which method is superior for SIBO testing, we know that the patient is best served by doing both.